frkim/AzureDevOpsRepoDownloader/PROJECT-SUMMARY.md

 **This is a complete, professional-grade solution ready for immediate use!** 🚀

 Start with [QUICK-START.md](QUICK-START.md) and be downloading repositories in under 5 minutes!

+---

+## 📄 License & Author

+**MIT License** - Copyright (c) 2025 François-Xavier Kim

+⚠️ **Disclaimer**: This script is provided "as is", without warranty of any kind, express or implied.
+The author shall not be liable for any claim, damages or other liability arising from the use of this software.
+Use at your own risk.

+**Author**: François-Xavier Kim

+See [LICENSE](LICENSE) file for complete license terms.